-The course is structured as 14 lessons or modules - one each week of the semester.
+The course is structured as 12 lessons or modules - one each week of the semester.
 Each week will cover a different topic.
-The topics are built on each other, so to understand a topic in week 6, for example, it is necessary that you understand the material from week 1.
+The topics are built on each other, so in order to understand a topic in week 6, for example, it is necessary that you understand the material from week 1.
 The first 4 weeks of the course lay the foundation for the remaining weeks.

-Each week begins on Tuesday, which is the day by which a new week's worth of material will be posted.
-Every effort on our part will be made to post material prior to Tuesdays, but that may not always happen.
+Each week begins on Monday, which is the day by which a new week's worth of material will be posted by 5 PM EST. Every effort on our part will be made to post material prior to Mondays, but that may not always happen.